MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 ## Step 1 - Review infrastructure and requirements

-Review the number and details of your client devices, including platform (Windows or Mac), operating systems, architectures (32-bit or 64-bit), existing versions of Office that are installed, and required languages.
+Review the number and details of your client devices, including platform (Windows or Mac); operating systems; architectures (32-bit or 64-bit); required languages; and existing versions of Office, Visio, Project, and other Office applications.

 As part of this review, make sure that your client devices meet or exceed the [minimum system requirements for installing Office 365 ProPlus](https://products.office.com/en-us/office-system-requirements).